Hyperbolically embedded subgroups and rotating families in groups acting on hyperbolic spaces: Main results

 \subsection{Rotating families.}

 The other main concept used in our paper is that of an $\alpha$-rotating family of subgroups, which we again discuss in the particular case of a single subgroups here.
 It is based on the notion of a rotating family (or rotation family, or rotation schema), which was introduced by Gromov in \cite[\S 26---28]{Gro_cat} in the context of groups acting on $CAT(\kappa)$ spaces with $\kappa \leq 0$.
-It allows to envisage a small-cancellation like property for a family of subgroups in a group, through a geometric configuration of a space upon which the group acts, and in which the given subgroups fix different points.
+It allows to envisage a small-cancellation like property for a family of subgroups in a group through a geometric configuration of a space upon which the group acts and in which the given subgroups fix different points.
+The essence of this definition is that we have a $G$-invariant collection of points, and for each point $c$ in this collection, a subgroup $G_c$ of $G$ whose non-trivial elements act as rotations around $c$ with a large angle.
+This angle condition would make sense in a $CAT(0)$ or $CAT(-1)$ space, and the definition we give mimics this situation in the coarser setting of a Gromov-hyperbolic space (see Figure \ref{fig_rotating}).
+Because of this coarseness, we need to assume that the points $c$ in our family are sufficiently far away from each other compared to the hyperbolicity constant.

 \begin{defn} \begin{enumerate} \item[(a)] (Gromov's rotating families) Let $G\actson \X$ be an action of a group on a metric space.
-A rotating family $\calC = (C, \{G_c, c\in C\}) $ consists of a subset $C\subset \X$, and a collection $\{G_c, c\in C\}$ of subgroups of $G$ such that \begin{enumerate} \item[(a-1)] $C$ is $G$-invariant, \item[(a-2)] each $G_c$ fixes $c$, \item[(a-3)] $\forall g\in G \, \forall c\in C, G_{gc^\prime}= gG_{c} g^{-1} $. \end{enumerate} The set $C$ is called the set of apices of the family, and the groups $G_c$ are called the rotation subgroups of the family.
+A rotating family $\calC = (C, \{G_c, c\in C\}) $ consists of a subset $C\subset \X$, and a collection $\{G_c, c\in C\}$ of subgroups of $G$ such that \begin{enumerate} \item[(a-1)] $C$ is $G$-invariant, \item[(a-2)] each $G_c$ fixes $c$, \item[(a-3)] $\forall g\in G \; \forall c\in C\; G_{gc}= gG_{c} g^{-1} $. \end{enumerate} The set $C$ is called the set of \emph{apices} of the family, and the groups $G_c$ are called the \emph{rotation subgroups} of the family.

 \item[(b)] (Separation) One says that $C$ (or $\calC$) is $\rho$-\emph{separated} if any two distinct apices are at distance at least $\rho$.